ashermancinelli/llvm-project/openmp/docs/SupportAndFAQ.rst

 information about building LLVM is available `here <https://llvm.org/docs/GettingStarted.html>`__.).
 Make sure all backends that are targeted by OpenMP to be enabled.
 By default, Clang will be built with all backends enabled.
+Also ensure that the OpenMP LLVM project is *disabled* (eg don't add openmp to the `LLVM_ENABLE_PROJECTS` cmake variable) since enabling the OpenMP runtime will build the project anyways.

 For Nvidia offload, please see :ref:`_build_nvidia_offload_capable_compiler`.
 For AMDGPU offload, please see :ref:`_build_amdgpu_offload_capable_compiler`.